kubernetes/community/contributors/devel/api-conventions.md

 Floating-point values cannot be reliably round-tripped (encoded and re-decoded) without changing, and have varying precision and representations across languages and architectures.
-* All numbers (e.g., uint32, int64) are converted to float64 by Javascript and
+* All numbers (e.g., uint32, int64) are converted to float64 by JavaScript and
 some other languages, so any field which is expected to exceed that either in magnitude or in precision (specifically integer values > 53 bits) should be serialized and accepted as strings.